-Her new book En abîme: Listening, Reading, Writing.
-An Archival Fiction was published by Zer0 Books in September 2012.
-The book explores listening and reading as creative and critical activities driven by memory and return, reshaped into the present.
-It introduces an idea of aural landscape as a historically defined cultural experience and contributes to the emerging area of listening as artistic practice, adopting an expansive approach across poetry, visual art and literature.
+En Abîme explores listening and reading as creative and critical activities driven by memory and return, reshaped into the present.
+It introduces an idea of aural landscape as a historically defined cultural experience and adopts listening an expansive approach across poetry, visual art and literature.

-Her essays have been published in books and exhibition catalogues internationally, on Koenig Books, Errant Bodies Press and raster-noton among the others.
-Her articles and reviews have appeared in The Wire, frieze.com, Organised Sound, MusicWorks, The Journal of Sonic Studies.
+Her writing has been published in books and and exhibition catalogues internationally, on Koenig Books, Errant Bodies Press, Cura Books, raster-noton among the others; and in art, music and literary journals such as Gorse, 3:AM Magazine, Music & Literature, The Los Angeles Review of Books, The Scofield, The Wire, frieze.com, Organised Sound, MusicWorks, The Journal of Sonic Studies, Wolf Notes.

-Prior to her move to London, Daniela worked in Rome, Italy as a journalist and curator specialising in Sound Art, producing and curating projects for museums and public institutions such as the National Gallery of Modern Art, Rome and the British School at Rome.
-Between 2000 and 2008 she was contributing editor of Blow Up music magazine, for which she also wrote a monthly column on sound and the arts entitled Eyes Wide Shut.
-She has published two books in Italian, Scultori di Suono (Sculptors of Sound), 2005, and The Edge Of The World, 2008.
+Prior to her move to London in 2009 Daniela worked in Rome, Italy as a journalist and curator specialising in Sound Art, producing and curating projects for museums and public institutions such as the National Gallery of Modern Art, Rome and the British School at Rome.

 Between 1999 and 2008 she was contributing editor of Blow Up music magazine, for which she wrote a monthly column on sound and the arts as well as articles and reviews on experimental music.